Krishnasg/AmazonAndroidAutomation/README.md

 ### test ###
 name | desc
 ------------ | -------------
-modules | based on the app flow, modules are created. each module contains classes which represents a screen and it's operations are defined as methods dataprovider | DataP.java class is data provider class which fetches the test data from AmazonTestData.xlsx based on the current running test testnglisteners | TestListener -> Extent report configured.
+pages | based on the app flow, pages are created. each page represents a screen and it's operations are defined as methods dataprovider | DataP.java class is data provider class which fetches the test data from AmazonTestData.xlsx based on the current running test testnglisteners | TestListener -> Extent report configured.
 RetryAnalyzer -> Test retry logic is implemented ( if test fails) util | Contains a scroll and swipe implemented class and constants class